 - Pour into forms and cool until hardened.

 It is now ready to serve.
 This recipe is great for making suet cakes to use in traditional feeders with suet cages.
-Since this mixture is rendered twice, it will last longer outdoors than the “Soft” recipes and will do better in warmer temperatures.
+Since this mixture is rendered twice, it will last longer outdoors than the “soft” recipes and will do better in warmer temperatures.

 *Any type of bird seed or unsalted nuts you have on hand can be substituted.